sdillon1/GnarlyDialogSampleApp/README.md

 <hr>

 #### Color wrap option ####
-The color wrap option is enabled by default unless you disable it.
-This wraps the entire GnarlyDialog with a thin color edge that matches the primary color for the dialog type.
+The color wrap option is enabled by default unless you disable it with the appropriate constructor.
+The color wrap wraps the entire GnarlyDialog with a thin edge of color that matches the primary color for the dialog type.

-To disable the color wrap option, pass false as the `boolean shouldUseColorWrapLayout` arg to the GnarlyDialog constructor.
+To disable the color wrap option, pass `false` as the `boolean shouldUseColorWrapLayout` argument to the GnarlyDialog constructor.

 <hr>

 #### Button Options ####
 GnarlyDialogs will have no buttons by default but you can easily add a primary and secondary button.

-Primary buttons accent the primary color of the dialog and secondary buttons are a shade of gray.
+The color of the primary button correlates to the primary color of the dialog type while the secondary button is a shade of gray.

 To add a primary button, call `gnarlyDialog.setGnarlyPrimaryButtonText(String text)` and pass a string that you want to set as the primary button text.

 To add a secondary button, call `gnarlyDialog.setGnarlySecondaryButtonText(String text)` and pass a string that you want to set as the secondary button text.